hydrocat/range-radar/README.md

 2. Program the arduino with the code in [range-radar.ino](https://github.com/hydrocat/range-radar/blob/master/range-radar.ino)
 3. Open up [this](https://github.com/hydrocat/range-radar/blob/master/visao_2d/sketch_171128a/sketch_171128a.pde) processing sketch.
 4. Hit "run" and watch as the picture is formed

+### Extra
+If you so desire, you can change the resolution by altering some variables to the same value  in both range-radar.ino and the processing sketch.
+In the sketch, the variable is called **stepAngle**, in range-radar.ino, it's called **step**.

 ## Notice
 If you do not have permission to read/write to the serial port, be sure